swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Note that no changes are proposed for the `XCTSkip` API, because they already feature prominently as a test failure when thrown in Swift Testing.

+We also don't propose changes for [`XCTestExpectation`][XCTestExpectation] and [`XCTWaiter`][XCTWaiter].
+They cannot be used safely in a Swift concurrency context when running Swift Testing tests.
+Instead, we recommend that users migrate to Swift concurrency where possible.
+For code that does not easily map to `async`/`await` semantics, use [continuations][] and [confirmations][] instead.

+Refer to [Migrating a test from XCTest][XCTest migration validate async] for a detailed discussion.

 We also propose highlighting usage of above XCTest APIs in Swift Testing:

 - **Report [runtime warning issues][]** for XCTest API usage in Swift Testing.